riceissa/issarice.com/wiki/product-reviews.md

 and unpleasant to type on.
 After a few quarters of this setup, I gave up and just bought a laptop (the X220; see below).

+The tablet itself works well, except that it keeps getting slower and slower as apps get updated (and of course apps like Messenger force you to update in order to continue using them at all, so there is no choice to stick with the old version).

+As of December 2020, I still use this tablet for video calls, since my X220 does not have a camera.

 # Lenovo ThinkPad X220

 Purchased on eBay in 2015.